Spin-orbit pumping

-The prospect of spin-generation from strongly localized fields is attractive also from a spintronics perspective, since it would be less intrusive to neighbouring materials in nanoscale devices.
-For this reason, and motivated by the success of electrical control of spin dynamics in quantum dots, we present here a study of how magnetization can be induced in diffusive nanowires by purely electrical means.
-We consider an insulated wire subjected to a rotating electric field, as depicted in \cref{fig:sketch}.
 In diffusive systems the physical picture is complicated by the fact that the particles rapidly change momentum direction.
 This means that the effective magnetic fields also change direction frequently, as viewed from the rest frame of the particles.
 Nevertheless, we find using quasiclassical Keldysh theory that a finite, time-independent magnetization is induced along the axis of rotation.
 After presenting our results, we explain the physical origin of this effect.
 Hence, pumping spin by rotating electric fields, which we here refer to as spin-orbit pumping, or SO pumping, can be used as an alternative to conventional spin pumping.

+Systems with strong atomic SOC would be advantageous in order to realize spin-orbit pumping experimentally.
+The SOC in such system can, depending on the lattice symmetry, have additional static terms.
+These terms will not induce spin-orbit pumping by themselves, but they can nevertheless affect the results.
+We do not include such terms here, but note that it would be interesting for future work to study how the inclusion of other types of SOC can affect spin-orbit pumping.

 \textit{Equations}.
-Under the assumption that the Fermi energy is the dominant energy scale and the mean free path is short, the system illustrated in \cref{fig:sketch} can be described by the quasiclassical Keldysh theory.
-Using this framework we find that the magnetization $\v m$ solves
+Under the assumption that the Fermi energy is the dominant energy scale and the mean free path is short, the system illustrated in \cref{fig:sketch} can be described by the quasiclassical Keldysh theory~\cite{belzig1999,rammer1986,eilenberger1968}.
+Moreover, if the mean free path is much shorter than system length and the length scale associated with SOC, $1/m\alpha$, and the elastic scattering rate is much shorter than the angular frequency of the rotating electric field, the system can be classified as \emph{diffusive}.
+In this case the quasiclassical Green's function $\check g_s$ solves the Usadel equation ~\cite{usadel1970,rammer1986},

+Here, $T$ is time, $D$ is the diffusion constant, $\check \sigma_\text{inel}$ is the self-energy matrix from inelastic relaxation processes~\cite{virtanen2010} and $\tilde\nabla$ is the covariant derivative which includes the spin-orbit coupling.
+Moreover, the circle-product is

+where $\varepsilon$ is energy.
+The time-varying electric field will generally also induce a magnetic field, but we find that this is negligible compared to the effective magnetic field felt by the moving particles due to the electric field.

+The circle-product makes the Usadel equation difficult to solve in time-dependent situations, but in this case it can be simplified by a Fourier transform in energy~\cite{fyhn2021_time}.
+From this we can find an equation for the magnetization,

+where the superscript $K$ denotes the Keldysh part, $\v\sigma$ is the vector of Pauli matrices, $g$ is the Landé $g$-factor, $N_0$ is the density of states at the Fermi energy, $\mu_B$ is the Bohr magneton.
+We find that $\v m$ solves